essic/prez-benchmartdotnet/README.md

-# prez-benchmartdotnet

-A short presentation and demo on BenchmarkDotNet.
+## A short presentation and demo on BenchmarkDotNet.

 This project targets .NET 4.7.2 and .Net Core 2.1.
 We use the version 0.10.14 of BenchmarkDotNet here.